zenkri/Cognitive-Automotive-Lab/README.md

 ![stop_sign_detection_structure](readme_images/perception_structure.png)

 The following graphic shows the structure of the used CNN.
+The CNN is composed of 4 convolutional layers, 2 pooling layers, one bottleneck layer and 3 fully connected layers.
+The total number of trainable parameters is 7557.
+The training is done with arround a dozen thousand images.

 ![CNN](readme_images/CNN.png)